 We should be hearing more about these courts as we get closer to January 1, 2018, which is when each county will be required to establish such courts.

 James Dimeas is a nationally-recognized, award-winning criminal defense lawyer.
 James Dimeas has been fighting criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
 James Dimeas has been recognized as a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
 The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any lawyer in the United States.